m3db/m3/docs/m3db/architecture/engine.md

 Fileset files can become no longer necessary for two reasons:

 1. The fileset files for a block that has fallen out of retention
 2. A flush occurred for a block that already has a fileset file.
-The new fileset will be a merge of the existing fileset with any new data that for that block, hence, the existing fileset is no longer required
+The new fileset will be a superset of the existing fileset with any new data that for that block, hence, the existing fileset is no longer required

 During the clean up process, these fileset files will get deleted.